+Fact sheet:

-Fact sheet: Yellow-legged Hornet (Vespa velutina)
+Asian Hornet (Vespa velutina)

-The Yellow-legged hornet, is an invasive predatory pest that originates from Asia.
+The Asian Hornet, also known as the yellow-legged hornet, is an invasive predatory pest that originates from Asia.

-There are a dozen known sub-species and while all hornets are typically predators of insect species, the Yellow-legged hornet has been a significant problem for beekeepers due to its aggressive and effective predation of the European honeybees and wild bee populations.
-Yellow-legged hornets have a direct impact on honeybee colonies by killing the bees and their eggs, larvae and pupae, to feed their own brood.
+There are a dozen known sub-species and while all hornets are typically predators of insect species, the Asian Hornet has been a significant problem for beekeepers due to its aggressive and effective predation of the European honeybees and wild bee populations.
+Asian hornets have a direct impact on honeybee colonies by killing the bees and their eggs, larvae and pupae, to feed their own brood.